SivadineshPonrajan/Machine-Learning-Notebooks/README.md

 <br>

-* **Binary Classification** using _"MNIST_784" dataset_ (70,000 images) to classify whether the input image is 3 or not using scikit learn - SGDClassifier.
+* **Binary Classification** using _"MNIST_784" dataset_ (70,000 images) to classify whether the label of the input image is 3 or not using scikit learn - SGDClassifier.
-*  Refer here for notebook [Click here](https://github.com/SivadineshPonrajan/Machine-Learning-Notebooks/blob/master/01%20Binary%20Classification%20-%20MNIST.ipynb).
+*  Refer here for the above notebook [Click here](https://github.com/SivadineshPonrajan/Machine-Learning-Notebooks/blob/master/01%20Binary%20Classification%20-%20MNIST.ipynb).
 * [Titanic](https://www.kaggle.com/c/titanic/data) dataset was given as the task.

 <br>